ALNAP-Comms/in-60-seconds/PITCHME.md

 It’s not about ‘one-off’ decisions made on technical issues by HQ units, or about decisions regarding overall organisational policy and strategy.
 Instead, it is about the day-to-day decisions that operational leaders make, trying to deliver the most effective humanitarian response, on the ground.

+---

+### Click down for a full definition.
+Does it match your experience?

++++

+Operational humanitarian leadership is the function of providing a clear vision and objectives for the humanitarian response; building a consensus that brings aid workers together around that vision and objectives; and finding ways of collectively realising the vision for the benefit of the affected population, often in challenging and hostile environments.

 ---?color=linear-gradient(180deg, white 75%, green 25%)
 @title[Customize Slide Layout]